-In recent days, the White House, various governors and the Louisiana business community have offered guidelines for reopening the economy following the substantial shutdown of lifestyles and commerce to combat the COVID-19 outbreak.
+The White House, various governors and the Louisiana business community have offered guidelines for reopening the economy following the substantial shutdown of lifestyles and commerce to combat the COVID-19 outbreak.
 Now, all eyes are upon Gov. John Bel Edwards and political leaders across the state for their next set of recommendations to safeguard public health while widening business and human social activity.

-The immediate question is what will happen after the April 30 completion of the governor's emergency executive order, which seeks to control the virus's spread by confining public interactions to the essential functions of society.
-That strategy so far has contained the number of Louisiana COVID-19 cases into a manageable, de-escalating trendline.
+The looming question is what will happen after the extension of the governor's emergency executive order to May 15th, which seeks to control the virus's spread by confining public interactions and business activities.
+That strategy so far has contained the number of Louisiana COVID-19 cases into a manageable, de-escalating trendline in some regions of the state.

-Deaths, however, have increased at an alarming rate.
-The novel coronavirus was by far the leading cause of death in Louisiana for three weeks straight up through April 18, based on data from the Centers for Disease Control and analysis by the Public Affairs Research Council of Louisiana.
-From April 12-18, the number of COVID-19 deaths in Louisiana reached 461, more than the average number of deaths from heart disease, cancer and strokes combined in a typical week in April.
-COVID-19 deaths also exceeded the other categories of mortality in Louisiana for the weeks of March 29-April 4 and April 5-11.
+Deaths have begun to decline after increasing at an alarming rate.
+The novel coronavirus was by far the leading cause of death in Louisiana for four weeks straight up through April 25, based on averages from past years derived from Centers for Disease Control data and analysis by the Public Affairs Research Council of Louisiana.
+From April 19-25, the number of COVID-19 deaths in Louisiana reached 377, far more than the average number of deaths from heart disease, cancer or strokes in a typical week in April.
+COVID-19 deaths exceeded all other categories of mortality in Louisiana for the three prior weeks, also.

-COVID-19 vs. the leading causes of death in Louisiana Week of April 12-18 The hope is that mortalities will decline in the near future.
+The hope is that the trend in declining mortalities will continue.
 COVID-19 deaths trail the trend of diagnosed cases by about two weeks, meaning that a decrease in cases one week should result in a decline in deaths two weeks later.
-As of Wednesday, the number of Louisiana deaths was 1,473, the 8th highest among states nationally.
+As of April 28, the number of Louisiana deaths was 1,802, the 9th highest among states nationally.
+On a per capita basis, Louisiana's deaths rank 5th.

-Meanwhile, Louisiana's economic constraints, combined with similar shutdowns around the

-With each passing day, the hope for a rapid or robust recovery dims further, along with people's confidence in the future. globe, have swung a scythe through large swaths of business activities and rendered unimaginable joblessness.
+Meanwhile, Louisiana's economic constraints, combined with similar shutdowns around the globe, have swung a scythe through large swaths of business activities and rendered unimaginable joblessness.
 The Louisiana Workforce Commission reported that continued unemployment claims have risen to more than 217,000, compared with about 13,000 at the same time in 2019.
 With each passing day, the hope for a rapid or robust recovery dims further, along with people's confidence in the future.
 The desire to get back to work is especially keen in areas of the state where the disease has been less pronounced.